 2. A battery chicken lives on space smaller than your iPad

-Each chicken in a battery farm has to spend its entire life in a cage which has a floor space smaller than an iPad, no room to turn around, and certainly not enough space to stretch its wings.
+Each chicken in a battery farm has to spend its entire life in a cage that has a floor space smaller than an iPad, no room to turn around, and certainly not enough space to stretch its wings.
 They also have to spend their entire lives standing on metal mesh flooring, which causes pain, discomfort, and injury to the feet and legs.

 3. Animals are forced to grow up to three times faster than nature intended

 Due to selective breeding and the use of weight gaining drugs in feed, animals are forced to grow at an alarming rate.
 Chickens reach the weight desired for slaughter after just 35 days on a factory farm today, when this should normally take 90 days.
-They are also reaching that weight on less food, as in the 1950s it took three pounds of feed to produce a pound of meat, now it’s just 1.7 pound of feed.
+They are also reaching that weight on less food, as in the 1950s it took three pounds of feed to produce a pound of meat, now it’s just 1.7 pounds of feed.
 The same is true in the pork industry, as pigs are usually killed at just six months of age.

 4. Dairy cows are killed after just three lactation cycles

 The natural lifespan of a cow is between 20 to 25 years.
 However, in factory farms, dairy cows are often considered to be “spent” by the time they have gone through just three lactation cycles.
-They are aggressively bred, fed, and drugged to produce as much milk as possible in the shortest amount of time, and this has a detrimental effect on their overall health and long term milk production.
-In the modern farming world, it’s more cost effective to send them to the slaughter at this early stage of life and have them replaced before their milk production decreases.
+They are aggressively bred, fed, and drugged to produce as much milk as possible in the shortest amount of time, and this has a detrimental effect on their overall health and long-term milk production.
+In the modern farming world, it’s more cost-effective to send them to the slaughter at this early stage of life and have them replaced before their milk production decreases.